Tankfurter/dotfiles/Readme.md

 # Tank's Dotfiles

-This is a holding spot for all my .files for use across systems
+This is a combination of my default configurations organized int

+## Root
+Raw .files

+## installers
+Locaiton for installation scripts that I use to setup envyonments